 Welcome to WellSpan York Hospital's Obstetrics and Gynecology residency.
-We are an ACGME fully accredited, university affiliated community program accepting four residents per year.
+We are an ACGME fully accredited, university affiliated community program accepting five residents per year.
 We are dedicated to providing the best clinical teaching environment for our residents, while also giving them opportunities to learn in simulated sessions, protected didactic time, and faculty mentorship.
 Our goal is a residency environment where residents feel respected, and their educational goals and objectives are as important to the faculty as excellent clinical care.
 Our busy surgical services, subspecialty faculty, and fellowship in Gynecological Oncology are all aspects of the program that make us attractive to resident applicants, but the “big hospital” with a “small town feel” contributes to the sense of community that makes our residents feel nurtured and valued team members.

 Paul Burcher MD, PhD